FRRouting/frr/doc/user/zebra.rst

 .. option:: -r, --retain

-   When program terminates, retain routes added by zebra.
+   When program terminates, do not flush routes installed by *zebra* from the kernel.

 .. option:: -e X, --ecmp X